-As part of its investment process with respect to each portfolio investment, the Subadvisor considers environmental, social and governance ("ESG") factors that it believes may have a material impact on an issuer and the value of its securities.
-As a result, the key ESG considerations may vary depending on the industry, sector, geographic region or other factors and the core business of each issuer.
+As part of its investment process with respect to each corporate bond portfolio investment, the Subadvisor may consider environmental, social and governance ("ESG") factors that it believes may have an impact on an issuer and the value of its securities.

-The Subadvisor expects that the majority of the Fund's total returns will be generated from security selection of high yield bonds.
+The Subadvisor expects that a majority of the Fund's total returns in excess of that of the Fund's benchmark will be generated from security selection of high yield bonds.
 Positions are sized based on an optimization which aims to effectively translate the insights gleaned from the Subadvisor's proprietary models into portfolio positions.
 The Subadvisor's optimization process seeks to maximize total returns while minimizing expected risk and transaction costs.
-The Subadvisor measures risk at the portfolio level and on each instrument.
-Furthermore, concentration risk is minimized by capping exposures based on internal limits for single issuer and single issue positions.

-The Subadvisor conducts performance measurement and risk analysis to seek to validate the accuracy of the investment process with the aim of achieving continuous improvement over time.
-The Subadvisor may engage in frequent trading in the Fund to achieve its principal investment strategies.
+The Subadvisor conducts performance measurement to seek to validate the accuracy of the investment process with the aim of achieving continuous improvement over time.

-Duration/Maturity: Although duration may be one of the characteristics considered in security selection, the Fund does not focus on bonds with any particular duration or maturity and does not seek to maintain the maturity of the Fund's portfolio in any particular range.
+Duration/Maturity: Duration is one of the characteristics that may be considered in investment process.
+The Fund does not focus on bonds with any particular duration or maturity and does not seek to maintain the maturity of the Fund's portfolio in any particular range.